nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

 **Recommended Mitigation:**  Therea are few recommendations.

 1. Consider allowing the duplicates.Users can make new wallet addresses anyways, so a check doesnt prevent the same person from entering multiiple times in the raffle.
-2. Use a mapping instead of a list
+2. Use a mapping instead of a list.

 ```solidity